dieterich-lab/circtools/docs/Detect.rst

 Output files
 ------------

-The output of DCC consists of the following four files: CircRNACount, CircCoordinates, LinearCount and CircSkipJunctions.
+The output of circtools detect consists of the following four files: CircRNACount, CircCoordinates, LinearCount and CircSkipJunctions.

 * **CircRNACount:** a table containing read counts for circRNAs detected.
 First three columns are chr, circRNA start, circRNA end.
 From fourth column on are the circRNA read counts, one sample per column, shown in the order given in your samplesheet.